Form 5500 FAQs

 Why is the Form 5500 important—as a fiduciary?

-Many plan sponsors outsource preparation of this important form and then simply sign on the bottom line and electronically file it without giving it a second thought.
+Many plan sponsors outsource the preparation of this important form and then simply sign on the bottom line and electronically file it without giving it a second thought.
 But, a closer review of the form reveals that it covers areas such as fidelity bonding, timely deposit of employee deferrals, and defaulted participant loans, just to name a few important details.

 In addition, the statement that appears directly above the signature line reads: